Sensirion/arduino-i2c-different-buses-example/README.md

 Look out that you really have `Wire1` assigned for sensorB, so that it uses the custom set-up I2C bus.

 You can now send any I2C command to the sensor, such as initiating the measurement and retrieving values.
-The complete example code is provided in the link.

 ```
 sensorA.startMeasurement();